-Compact, multicultural Cardiff is one of Britain’s leading urban spots, renowned for its Victorian shopping arcades, vibrant nightlife and sleek skyscrapers.
+Compact, multicultural Cardiff is one of Britain’s leading urban spots, renowned for its Victorian shopping arcades, vibrant nightlife, top hotels and sleek skyscrapers.
 So, it may come as news that the Welsh capital also lays claim to a number of unspoiled, first-class beaches right on its doorstep.
+Stay at one of the city’s best boutique hotels and then get out exploring.
 From popular surfing spots to under-the-radar coves, we’ve asked our local insiders to recommend their favourite locales along the Vale of Glamorgan coast.

 Just 20 miles from Cardiff, the southern coast of Wales is home to Rest Bay Beach, a popular surf haunt among its locals.
 Maybe you’re after the perfect swell to flaunt your aquatic prowess, or maybe you’re content to sit on the sandy shores and watch the action.
 Either way, it’s wide, wild and watersports mad.
 Two surfing schools rent out gear, though if you’re cautious of the Atlantic’s brutish waves, consider hiring a body board instead.
 Wiped out?
 Head to the Rest Bay Café Bar for a pick-me-up with panoramic views.
 Recommended by local insiders Annis Ince and Holly Brace